HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 To do this, we are going to work with two datasets:
 - A [map showing the ethnic and linguistic makeup of Europe](https://iiif.lib.harvard.edu/manifests/view/ids:495027666) in 1910, before the war.
 We have already georeferenced the map, so it lines up nicely with our other data.

-- Polygon boundaries of the newly established or contested territories after WWI.
-We created these polygons by georeferencing a map titled, [The Summary of the Treaty of Peace](https://iiif.lib.harvard.edu/manifests/view/ids:495027669e).
-After georeferencing the map, we traced the relevant territories and saved those polygons as a new **shapefile**.
-We also assigned information about each boundary found on the margins of the historical map document, to generate popup information about each new boundary.
+- A vector dataset of the newly established or contested territories after WWI.
+We created this dataset by georeferencing a map titled, [The Summary of the Treaty of Peace](https://iiif.lib.harvard.edu/manifests/view/ids:495027669e) and tracing the relevant post-war territories.
+We also assigned qualitative information to each territory we found on the margins of the historical map document.